-In this monthly discussion series Associate Professor Natalie Hannan, Associate Dean Diversity and Inclusion, invites leading women in STEMM and other sectors to join her for a conversation about their careers, to share their advice and experience.
+In this monthly discussion series Associate Professor Natalie Hannan, Associate Dean Diversity and Inclusion, invites leading women in STEMM to join her for a conversation about their careers, to share their advice, knowledge and experience.

 Julia Page: Key ingredients for progression towards gender equity in STEMM

 Ms Julia Page was appointed chief executive officer of veski in 2004 after a career spanning the public, private and philanthropic sectors in Australia and the United Kingdom.
 In the time she has been with veski, Julia has actively lead initiatives for women in science and research and was instrumental in the development of the veski inspiring women program including a series of professional development activities and the inaugural veski inspiring women fellowships.
 She is passionate about delivering diverse and inclusive programs, including the veski inspiring women STEM sidebyside program, developed to empower women at differing career stages with the skills, networks and mindset to develop and achieve their career goals within STEM industries.

 Leonie Walsh: Two careers in one, the why and the how

 Leonie Walsh is a Board Chair and strategic adviser in technological innovation with over 30 years of local and international experience across a broad range of industries.
 More recently Leonie completed a three-year term as Victoria’s inaugural Lead Scientist from 2013 to 2016.
 In this capacity Leonie was a contributing member on the Future Industries Ministerial Advisory Council, helped establish the Inspiring Women Fellowship program, represented Victoria on the Forum of Australian Chief Scientists and participated as an industry expert on a range of Government grant and scholarship programs.

 Professor Sharon Lewin: The critical importance of good leadership in crisis